idramalab/asonam-tutorial-2023/README.md

 `pip install -r requirements.txt`

-The most straight forward way to get Faktory and Postgres running on a development environment is via Docker.

 ## Postgres

+The most straight forward way to get Postgres running on a development environment is via Docker.

 Pull the Postgres 14 image (newer versions should be fine as well):